Primary Navigation Mobile

 Literally zero.

-However, this will all change with the start of the new tax year in 2025, when the government has elected to bring electric vans into line with petrol and diesels.
+However, this will all change with the start of the new tax year in 2025, when the government will bring electric vans into line with petrol and diesels.
 This means that you will pay the same rate regardless of what you use to power your vehicle.
-The rate is £320 as of 2023, but this will rise in the meantime.
+The rate is £335 as of 2024 but will be rising on 1 April 2025 (by an as yet unspecified amount linked to the Retail Price Index).

 What is not yet clear is whether this will be backdated – electric cars bought in the years leading up to 2025 will also move onto the new system, but the government has not yet said whether existing vans will move over as well.